On the $p$-adic pro-\'etale cohomology of Drinfeld symmetric spaces: Condensed cohomology groups

-Given a diamond $Y$, we denote by $Y_{\ett}$ its étale site, and by $Y_{\qpet}$ its quasi-pro-étale site, \cite[Definition 14.1]{Scholze3}.
 An important feature of the category underlying the site $Y_{\qpet}$ is that it is ``tensored over $\kappa$-small profinite sets'', as we now recall.

 \begin{rem} Let $Y$ be a diamond.
-Given a $\kappa$-small profinite set $S$, we also denote by $S$ the functor on $\Perf_{\kappa}$ sending a perfectoid space $Z$ to the continuous functions $\mathscr{C}^0(|Z|, S)$; this defines a pro-étale sheaf on $\Perf_{\kappa}$.
+Given a $\kappa$-small profinite set $S$, by abuse of notation we also denote by $S$ the functor on $\Perf_{\kappa}$ sending a perfectoid space $Z$ to the continuous functions $\mathscr{C}^0(|Z|, S)$; this defines a pro-étale sheaf on $\Perf_{\kappa}$.
 Then, we observe that $Y\times S\in Y_{\qpet}$.
 In fact, writing $S=\varprojlim_{i\in I} S_i$ as a cofiltered limit of finite sets $S_i$ along a $\kappa$-small index category $I$,\footnote{Such a presentation of $S$ exists by the proof of \cite[Tag 08ZY]{Thestack}.} and recalling \cite[Definition 10.1]{Scholze3}, we have

 In general, denoting $S_Y:=Y\times S$, for any $Y'\in Y_{\qpet}$, we have $Y'\times_{Y}S_Y\in Y_{\qpet}$. \end{rem}

 Next, we restrict our attention to the category of analytic adic spaces defined over $\Zz_p$.